device42/device42-docs/docs/integration/external-integrations/device42-jira-integration.md

 ## Configure the Integration

-A brand new installation of the app in requires the following initial configuration steps from your Jira instance:
+A brand new installation of the app requires the following initial configuration steps from your Jira instance:

 1. After the app has been successfully installed, click on the **Configure** link to setup connection to your Device42 instance.